The foundations of spectral computations via the Solvability Complexity Index hierarchy: Introduction

 \begin{labeling}{\,\,} \item[\,\,\,\,\,(i) \textit{Computing spectra of differential operators}.]
 Linked to computational PDE theory, there is a rich literature on computing spectra of differential operators on bounded domains (see \cite{Rappaz1,rappaz1997spectral,boffi2000problem,Boffi2,Annalisa2,zhao2007spurious,Annalisa5,Annalisa3,Snorre1} for a small sample).
-However, it is, in general, unknown how to compute spectra of differential operators on unbounded domains.
-We provide a sharp solution to this problem for large classes of differential operators, meaning that we achieve the boundary of what computers can achieve on these problems.
-We provide convergent algorithms that are guaranteed to produce output that is in the spectrum up to an arbitrarily small error chosen by the user.
+However, in general, it is unknown how to compute spectra of differential operators on unbounded domains.
+We provide a sharp solution to this problem for large classes of differential operators, realising the boundary of what computers can achieve.
+We provide convergent algorithms that are also guaranteed to produce an output contained in the spectrum, up to an arbitrarily small error chosen by the user.
+As such, these algorithms can be used in computer-assisted proofs.

 \item[\,\,\,\,\,(ii) \textit{Computing spectra of unbounded operators on graphs}.]
-Operators on $l^2(\mathbb{N})$ or, more generally, graphs or lattices are ubiquitous in mathematics and physics.
-We establish sharp classifications of spectral problems for such operators, and in many cases, we establish convergent algorithms with guaranteed error control on the output.
-We also consider the problem of determining whether the spectrum (or pseudospectrum) intersects a given compact set.
+Operators on $l^2(\mathbb{N})$ and, more generally, graphs or lattices are ubiquitous in mathematics and physics.
+We establish sharp classifications of spectral problems for such operators.
+In many cases, we provide convergent algorithms with guaranteed error control on the output.
+Hence these algorithms may be used in computer-assisted proofs.
+We also consider the decision problem of determining whether spectra (or pseudospectra) intersect a given compact set.

 \item[\,\,\,\,\,(iii) \textit{The spectral gap problem}.]
-This problem is to determine if there is a gap between the lowest element in the spectrum and the next element.
-We show why this problem is notoriously difficult, as this problem is higher up in the SCI hierarchy, even for the simplest of operators.
-This means that no algorithm can provide verifiable results on a digital computer, and hence these problems cannot be used in computer-assisted proofs.
-This is extended to the problem of spectral classification at the bottom of the spectrum.
+The spectral gap problem has a long tradition.
+It is linked to many important conjectures and problems, such as the Haldane conjecture \cite{golinelli1994finite} and the Yang--Mills mass gap problem in quantum field theory \cite{bombieri2006millennium}.
+The problem consists of determining whether there is a gap between the lowest element in the spectrum and the next element.
+We show why this problem is notoriously difficult.
+The problem is higher up in the SCI hierarchy, even for the simplest of operators.
+This result means that no algorithm can provide verifiable results on a computer.
+Hence, these problems cannot be used in computer-assisted proofs without further (typically \textit{global}) assumptions on the class of operators.
+We extend this result to spectral classification at the bottom of the spectrum.